 7 Steps to Responding to a Data Breach Nightmare

 It’s every business owner’s nightmare.
 Hackers gain access to your customers’ or employees’ personal information, putting your hard-earned good reputation at risk and raising the specter of a possible lawsuit.
 To make matters worse, many cyber criminals request hefty ransoms for you to get your information back.
 Once the ransom is paid, there is no saying who still has access to your private information, or if another cyber attack will happen again.

 No business owner wants to think about such a crisis, yet it’s imperative you do.
-Suffering a data breach without an emergency incident response plan leaves you vulnerable to the damage of the attack itself plus the potential fallout from your own panicked decisions.
+Suffering a data breach without an emergency incident response plan (ir plan) leaves you vulnerable to the damage of the attack itself plus the potential fallout from your own panicked decisions.

-While the below can be used as a roadmap to address a suspected breach, it is wise (and in some states, required) to have a more detailed “Incident Response Plan” as part of a Written Information Security Program (WISP).
+While the below can be used as a roadmap to address a suspected cyber security breach, it is wise (and in some states, required) to have a more detailed “Incident Response Plan” as part of a Written Information Security Program (WISP).

 7 steps to take if you fall victim

 Let them know it's emergency level.
 Also inform them on what you did and that you need them to secure your system immediately.
 This includes locking out the hacker, terminating his or her session, changing passwords to the accessed system and others where you use the same password.

 Care should be taken to preserve log files at this point.
 Ask them to determine what has changed since you first noticed the attack.
 Write down dates and times of the events you noticed.